Ultradur® HR – PBT for challenging environments

 In the highest test class (Class 5), the peak temperature amounts to 175°C. Only PBT materials with excellent stabilization such as Ultradur® B4330 G3 HR make it to the end of the test (40 cycles) without their properties suffering significantly.
 Less well-stabilized products show perceptible damage, products with no stabilization even long before the end of the test.

-Additives that can be used to improve the hydrolysis resistance are normally also rheologically effective; to be more specific, they tend to increase the melt viscosity.
-At normal processing temperatures, this effect is greater as the resdence time increases.
-Unattractive speckled surfaces on the parts (known as marble effect) are fairly harmless conse-quences of this.
+Additives that can be used to improve the hydrolysis resistance are normally also rheological effective; to be more specific, they tend to increase the melt viscosity.
+At normal processing temperatures, this effect is greater as the residence time increases.
+Unattractive speckled surfaces on the parts (known as marble effect) are fairly harmless consequences of this.

 In addition to excellent hydrolysis resistance, Ultradur® B4330 G6 HR also has a much higher resistance to alkaline media that cause stress cracks.
 Damage due to stress cracks propagates along the emerging microcracks.
 This also very rapidly leads to a macroscopic fracture.

 Unlike purely hydrolytic aging which normally occurs in the entire part, the material changes due to stress cracks primarily appear locally, restricted to the surfaces of the cracks.
 In fact, a small quantity of a crack-initiating medium can then lead to a (local) failure of the part.
 A critical alkaline environment can form in metal corrosion processes, for example.